Diphu: Population

 As of the 2011 census of India, Diphu had a population of 61,797.
 Based on population, it is classified as a class-II city (between 50,000 and 99,999 inhabitants).
 Males constitute 52% of the population and females 48%.
 Diphu has an average literacy rate of 90%, higher than the national average of 59.5%.
 The male literacy rate is 94% and female literacy rate is 86%.
 In Diphu, 13% of the population is under 6 years of age.

 Languages

 Karbi is the most spoken language at 25,045 speakers, followed by Bengali at 13,400 and Assamese at 8,007, Hindi is spoken by 5,277 people, Nepali at 2,712 and Bodo at 1,909.

 Religion

 The dominant religion of the town is Hinduism, followed by Christianity and Islam.

 Culture

 The town is home to many indigenous communities and other communities from rest of the country.
 Dimasa Kachari, Karbis, Rengma, Tiwa Kachari, Bodo Kachari, Garo Kachari and Rabha Kachari being the major tribes of the district.
-The town exhibits peaceful and harmonious coexistence among them.
+There is coexistence among the tribes.
 It houses temples, churches, mosques and gurudwaras.
-The town celebrates all the major festivals together with much fun-fare. #Karbi youth festival, Rongker, Bushu-Dima(Bisu), Wangala, Bihu, Sikpui-Ruoi, Christmas, Durga Puja, Diwali, Baikho and other festivals are celebrated with fervour and joy.
+The town celebrates all the major festivals together as a community. #Karbi youth festival, Rongker, Bushu-Dima(Bisu), Wangala, Bihu, Sikpui-Ruoi, Christmas, Durga Puja, Diwali, Baikho and other festivals are celebrated.